auth0/docs/articles/connections/passwordless/index.md

 To implement passwordless you'll need to make two key decisions:

-- Which authentication factor you want to use (SMS, Email with OTP, Email with Magic Link)
+- Which authentication factor you want to use (SMS, Email with OTP, Email with Magic Link).
 - If you are going to implement authentication using *Embedded Login* or *Universal Login*.

 ### Authentication Factor